Drivers License Suspension

 What’s the difference?
 Your license is permission to operate a motor vehicle on public streets.
 My law license is permission to practice law in Texas courts.
 Your card is the representation of that permission, or license.

-If you do not appeal the suspension within 15 days of your arrest, your license will be suspended in Austin at the expiration of 40 days.
+If you do not appeal the drivers license suspension within 15 days of your arrest, your license will be suspended in Austin at the expiration of 40 days.

 So, here’s the skeleton of the license process:

 2. Formal request of appeal to Austin within 15 days.
 (There is a required way to do this!)

 3. File for discovery of officer’s reports to Austin.

 4. Subpoena the officer to the hearing, which will be scheduled by Austin.